elementary-Inc/blog/_posts/2021/2021-08-01-elementary-os-6-odin-released.md

 - Fix an issue with accessing library view
 - Fix an issue with returning to the welcome page while playing multiple videos
 - Prevent sleep while playing a video
-- Translation updates

 ## Settings

 ### switchboard-plug-pantheon-shell 6.0.0 Released

-New features:

-- Accent color and dark style options
 - Dyslexia-friendly text preference to use the OpenDyslexia font system-wide
-- Maximize and fullscreen workspace management options

-Other updates:

-- Fix a freeze after opening Power settings
-- Improved filter for image file types when importing
-- Visual updates
-- Some options now appear in different tabs
-- Updated translations

 ### switchboard-plug-about 6.0.0 Released